Introduction

 There were calls "Speech, speech, speech!" as I approached the front of the room to the table piled with packages.
 I pulled a chair around, and stepped up onto it so I was high enough to look out at everyone.

 "Thank you for coming to my party.
 I'm still a little dazed that I have so much to celebrate.
 Like all such events in life worth celebrating, this party is simply the short moment between where we have been, and where we are going.
-May we always have more places to go, and reason to celebrate where we've been.
+May we always have more places to go, and a good reason to celebrate where we've been.
 Cheers!"

-"Cheers!"
-The crowd responded back.
+"Cheers!" the crowd responded back.

-I stepped down, and had a seat in the chair I had been standing on.
+I stepped down and had a seat in the chair I had been standing on.
 Dad handed me the first present.
 "This is from your girlfriend," he teased.

 I stood up and pulled off my shirt, to cat calls and camera flashes, and put it on.
 Then I turned to show the audience still smiling widely.
-Amber, my oldest friend, and President of my fan club had gotten me the perfect gift.
+Amber, my oldest friend, and unofficial president of my fan club had gotten me the perfect gift.
 Her note simply said, "Sorry we couldn't be there, congratulations."

-I opened more gifts, many of them t-shirts, as Mom had requested funny or custom ones with the invitations.
+I opened more gifts.
+Many of them t-shirts, as Mom had requested funny or custom ones with the invitations.
 A few were better than others, my top favorites were: 'Mad Science is Fun Science' 'I might have a PhD but I can still play Doctor' 'Take me to your leader!'
 'Super Conductor' (with a picture of Superman conducting an orchestra).

 Typical gag gifts followed: a toy stethoscope, a rubber reflex hammer, and a speculum paired with a comically large magnifying glass.
 That particular gag gift certainly got a laugh from the women in the room.
 With that part of the festivities complete everyone was invited down to dinner at our new restaurant on the second floor.

 We had cut the full basement in half.
 It was now partly parking lot with a private entrance for the hotel.
-In addition to deliveries, it was a way for a guest to enter the hotel without coming thru the public lobby.
+In addition to deliveries, it was a way for a guest to enter the hotel without coming through the public lobby.
 The other half was our new spa treatment area and our indoor heated pool.
 The sub-basement below it had held the staff accommodations, break rooms, and laundry.
 Part of it was now the bottom of our basement pool, the remainder was still the laundry.
 The pool and spa were still under construction.
 We would offer everything from massage, steam, and sauna to beauty treatments and salon services.
 There was also a work out space with stationary bikes and treadmills.

 The U shaped second floor, a 17000 sq foot space, got our biggest kitchen, and our premier dining room.
 Officially called 'In Flagrante Delicious,' this would be its first event.
 Mom had surprisingly been happy with the name, she was convinced that it would help sell the hotel as a romantic getaway, especially on Valentine's day.